Hurst v. Florida

 Chart: Status of cases involving Florida death-row prisoners whose non-unanimous death sentences became final post-Ring.

 DPIC is also tracking the impact of the Hurst decisions on individual Florida counties.
-As of July 18, 2017, the four counties that had produced the largest number of death sentences subject to review in light of Hurst are: Duval (15 sentences); Orange (9 sentences); and Broward (9 sentences).
-In Duval county, 14 of the 15 (93.33%) death sentences reviewed have been vacated; in Orange county, 9 of the 9 (100%) death sentences reviewed have been vacated; and in Broward county, 7 of the 9 (77.78%) of the death sentences reviewed have been vacated.
+As of September 21, 2017, the three counties that had produced the largest number of death sentences subject to review in light of Hurst are: Duval (17 sentences); Orange (10 sentences); and Broward (9 sentences).
+In Duval county, 16 of the 17 (93.33%) death sentences reviewed have been vacated; in Orange county, 10 of the 10 (100%) death sentences reviewed have been vacated; and in Broward county, 7 of the 9 (77.78%) of the death sentences reviewed have been vacated.

 The racial breakdown of the death sentences reviewed in light of Hurst in each of these four counties is as follows:

-- In Duval County, eight black prisoners were granted relief; and six of seven white prisoners were granted relief.
+- In Duval County, ten black prisoners were granted relief; and six of seven white prisoners were granted relief.

-- In Orange County, five black prisoners were granted relief; and four white prisoners were granted relief.
+- In Orange County, five black prisoners were granted relief; and five white prisoners were granted relief.

 - In Broward County, five of six black prisoners were granted relief; one white prisoner was granted relief; and one white prisoner was denied relief.